SergKV/playwright-ts-page-object-model/README.md

-# Playwright POM with TX for www.demoblaze.com
+# Playwright POM with TS for www.demoblaze.com

 This repository showcases the implementation of the Page Object Model (POM) design pattern using Playwright.
 It provides a solid foundation for creating a scalable and maintainable automated testing framework for web applications with Playwright and TypeScript.
 The project highlights the use of the POM structure to promote clean and organized code.
 The application being tested is [BlazeMeter Demo Store](https://www.demoblaze.com), a demo eCommerce website.